stenioas/malpi/README.md

 Then make sure you have Internet connection on the Arch iso.
 If you have a wireless connection the [`iwctl`](https://wiki.archlinux.org/index.php/Iwd#iwctl) command might be useful to you.
 You can also read the [Network configuration](https://wiki.archlinux.org/index.php/Network_configuration) from the Arch Linux guide for more detailed instructions.

-Finnaly, launch the script first step:
+Finnaly, launch the script first step with the command below:

     sh malpi -i